virgo-project/virgo/README.md

 We are surrounded by fire.

-When you follow the news and reports, you find that there is little hope for our future. and the future of our children.
+When you follow the news and reports, you find that there is little hope for our future and the future of our children.

 The system that we have inherited and co-created